andrew-mclachlan/codefusion-studio/docs/user-guide/debugging/debug-sharc-fx.md

     Ensure the ICE-1000, ICE-1500, or ICE-2000 drivers are installed so CodeFusion Studio can communicate with your SHARC-FX target.
     - If you selected **ADI ICE Drivers (Requires Administrator)** during CodeFusion Studio installation, you’re all set.
     - If you skipped that option, see [Install ICE drivers manually](install-ice-drivers.md).
-2. Sign in to the Package Manager and install the required SHARC-FX toolchain.
+2. Log in using your myAnalog account and install the required SHARC-FX toolchain.

-### Step 2 – Log in to access the SHARC-FX toolchain
+### Log in to access the SHARC-FX toolchain

 Authentication is required to download the SHARC-FX toolchain.